~ hi ~

 My article for USC Annenberg Media on what “National Coming Out Day” means for LGBTQ students of color and international students was a finalist for the Los Angeles Press Club “Gender/LGBTQ Reporting” award in 2019.

 I’m a proud alum of NPR’s Next Generation Radio week-long workshop where I produced a multimedia story on how Brazilian food bridges one woman’s memories of home and her new life in America.
-This story is a finalist for a NAHJ’s Ñ Award in the “Student Broadcast” category.
+This story was a finalist for a NAHJ’s Ñ Award in the “Student Broadcast” category.

 I graduated with my master’s degree in journalism from the University of Southern California and a bachelor’s degree from Mount Saint Mary’s University, L.A.